So he carried me away in the spirit

 …we MUST get ready and STAY ready for Jesus

-…because on a particular day and hour (which no man can know), only those ready for Jesus Christ will be suddenly gathered to Him and never be separated.
+…because on a particular day and hour (which no man can know), those who are ready for Jesus Christ will be suddenly gathered to Him and will never be separated from Him.

 The date and time, and all the factors before and after are secondary matters.

 In Acts 8:38 we read the account of Philip, who, after testifying of Jesus being the fulfillment of Isaiah’s prophecy (Isa 52-3), to the Ethiopian Eunuch and after baptizing – immersing** him (in Jesus name) in a body of water, Philip was caught away from that spot by the Holy Spirit.
 The Greek word here for caught away is harpadzo from which some say we get the word harpoon.
 A harpoon when triggered is sent swiftly to its target – a whale, or stingray etc. Then because a chord is attached the harpooned object can be retrieved.

 One moment Philip is with the Ethiopian, the next instant he disappears from sight, and is later found at Azotus, an ancient Philistine city known as Ashdod.
 No cars or airplanes in those days.
 It was a supernatural miracle worked by God.
 There are some other instances of God working this way with His people.

 Those who are deep in the occult know that such things can happen in the spirit realm.

 The point is that by the use of the word harpadzo for a particular purpose, it shows Philip is seized, taken hold of, snatched, and removed – away, not in a malicious but protective manner, physically and totally in an instant from one geographical place to another.